jordbort/Twitch-UndertaleBot/README.md

 ## Main commands
 `!fight @user` or `!attack @user`

-This command attacks the user specified (or the user who used the command, if none is specified).
-There is a 25% chance that you'll "miss", otherwise the ATK stat + weapon damage + a random number will be used to calculate damage, from which the DEF stat and armor bonuses are deducted.
+This command attacks the user specified (or no one, if none specified).
+There is a 20% chance that you'll "miss", otherwise the ATK stat + weapon damage + a random number will be used to calculate damage, from which the DEF stat and armor bonuses are deducted.
 If the user kills a user, the bot also sends a message that the dead user should "stay determined..."
 When a player kills another user, they receive all their EXP and gold (if any), plus a base of 10 EXP.
 Users cannot use !fight if they are dead, nor can the command be used on a dead user or a user that isn't in the bot's memory.
-If users try to fight the bot, it suggests that they try fighting the dummy instead.
+If users try to fight the bot, it suggests that they try fighting the Dummy instead.

 `!act @user`